Why Plan An RV Shakedown Trip?

 Kids having fun setting up camp games on spring RV shakedown trip

 Your RV shakedown trip shouldn’t be all work and no play.
 Explore somewhere in your backyard that maybe you’ve been overlooking for years.
 Spend time outdoors, hiking, biking, fishing, paddling, or enjoying any other recreational pursuit of your choice.
-All those pursuits require equipment too!
-By having fun, you’re even tricking yourself into shaking down all the camping gear you bring on your RV adventures.
+All those pursuits require equipment, too!
+By having fun, you’re even tricking yourself into shaking down all the RV camping equipment you bring on your adventures.

 RV Shakedown Checklist

 There’s a lot to remember to inspect on an RV shakedown trip.
-So, we’ve compiled this checklist to help you thoroughly review your RV so you feel confident it’s ready for the upcoming camping season after your shakedown.
+So, we’ve compiled this checklist to help you thoroughly review your RV after your shakedown so you feel confident it’s ready for the upcoming camping season.

 Checking water hookup outside RV for RV shakedown trip